1. PURPOSE OF OUR POLICY

 8. HOW TO ACCESS, UPDATE AND/OR REMOVE INFORMATION

 8.1 Customers of FENIXPROD can update their Personal Information from within their account or profile at any time to ensure it is accurate and complete.

 8.2 Subject to the GDPR, an individual has the right to request from us the Personal Information that we have about them, and we have an obligation to provide them with such information as soon as practicable, and by no later than 28 days of receiving the written request.
-The individual is free to retain and reuse their Personal Information for their own purposes.
-We may be required to transmit the Personal Information directly to another organisation if this is technically feasible.
+Individual is free to retain and reuse their Personal Information for their own purposes.
+We may be required to transmit the Personal Information directly to another organization if this is technically feasible.

 8.4 It is an individual’s responsibility to provide us with accurate and truthful Personal Information.
 We cannot be liable for any information that is provided to us that is incorrect.